-This RFP provides an opportunity for multi-year proposals, involving collaboration among multiple partners and/or spanning wide geographic areas.
-If awarded, multi-year projects may focus on different grade levels for the second and third years, from the target grade during the first year of funding.
+This RFP provides an opportunity for multi-year proposals (up to three years), involving collaboration among multiple partners and/or spanning wide geographic areas.
+If awarded, multi-year projects may focus on different grade levels for each year of funding.
 The continuation of multi-year awards depends on: